 Exploring the Shropshire Hills by Mountain Bike

 The Shropshire Hills boast some really great mountain bike trails, not least on land managed by the Forestry Commission, where you’ll find everything from family fun rides to cross-country and serious downhill challenges.
-The Commission publishes its own well illustrated guides to bike trails in Eastridge Woods and Hopton Woods, which you can download.
+The Commission publishes its own well illustrated guides to bike trails in Hopton Woods, which you can download.
+Eastridge Woods are also a popular destination look online for details.

 But you don’t have to cycle only in forests – the Long Mynd is criss-crossed by bridleways that provide excellent mountain bike enjoyment and the National Trust publishes a map of suitable routes that you can also download.